Curriculum – Years 7-9

 Curriculum – Years 10-11

 At KS4 students study a number of GCSEs suitable to their academic ability and personal inclination.
 They are encouraged to keep their choices as balanced and broad as possible.
-The school offers the facility to study for eight subjects.
+The school offers the facility to study for nine subjects.
 The compulsory subjects are Mathematics, English and Science.
+At KS4, we offer GCSE English Language and English Literature.

 Students also choose from a range of subjects: GCSE Art & Design, Business Studies, Geography, Graphics, History, Photography, Spanish, as well as BTEC Performing Arts and Travel & Tourism, and/or an ITQ (information Technology Qualification).